-- How to improve BitTorrents robustness to selfish attacks? - Problem: Strict tit-for-tat impossible due to bootstrap problem - Recent proposal: fast extension - newly joined peers also obtain "venture capital" for free - i.e., pieces which can be downloaded from other peers without reciprocating - however, peer p only obtains random subset of pieces - this subset depends on p's IP address (from all peers the same) - in absence of seeders, free-riding is no longer possible!
+- How to improve BitTorrents robustness to selfish attacks? - Problem: Strict tit-for-tat impossible due to bootstrap problem - Recent proposal: fast extension - newly joined peers also obtain "venture capital" for free - i.e., pieces which can be downloaded from other peers without reciprocating - however, peer p only obtains random subset of pieces - this subset depends on p's IP address (constant subset, e.g., by hash func) - in absence of seeders, free-riding is no longer possible!